juanklopper/AlgebraPublicHealthBiioscience/README.md

-# Algebra for Public Health and Biomedicine Students
+# Algebra for Public Health and Bioscience Students
 GitHub repo for algebra courseware